USS LCI(L)-449: World War II, 1943–1946

 In this new role LCI(G)-449 took part on the capture and occupation of Saipan, 20 June to 16 July 1944, of Guam, 17 to 21 July 1944, and of Tinian, 24 July to 1 August 1944.

-At the invasion of Iwo Jima on 17 February 1945, while shelling enemy positions in support of Underwater Demolition Team swimmers, the ship was heavily damaged by Japanese counter-fire and went out of control.
+At the invasion of Iwo Jima on 17 February 1945, the ship was heavily damaged by Japanese counter-fire and went out of control.
 Despite very serious wounds the ship's commanding officer, Rufus G. Herring, took the helm, rallied his men, and kept the ship in action.
 For his "conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty," he was awarded the Medal of Honor, while the ship was awarded the Presidential Unit Citation.

 LCI(G)-449 then took part in the Assault and occupation of Okinawa Gunto in April 1945.

 Decommissioning and disposal

 LCI(G)-449 was decommissioned and laid up in the Pacific Reserve Fleet, San Diego Group, in January 1946 and struck from the Naval Vessel Register that year.
 On 3 May 1948 she was transferred to the Maritime Commission for disposal.